ericfrisino/tdg-placard-lookup/README.md

 Originally created for http://tdgplacards.ca as a sales tool on a landing site for customers to interact with and find out what placard they need to order.

+For demo purposes this plugin is being integrated into a light single site version of The Compliance Center's WP network that you will be able to see on my portfolio soon.

 ## Screenshots

 **Blank form ready for input**